serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 }
 ```

 Note that you need to replace the string **AWS_ACCOUNT** with your account number.
-If you are using the code that I've provided, it will automatically retrieve your account number using the STS service.
+If you're using the code that I've provided it will automatically retrieve your account number using the STS service.

 The permissions will be set for IoT functions and for all resources, which means that the client will be able to subscribe to any IoT topic.
 You can restrict this access if you want.